Gynecomastia – What Is It and Am I a Good Candidate? Evaluation of Candidacy and Treatment Options

 Patients preparing for gynecomastia surgery should:

-- Next, stop taking any medicines that could worsen the condition of enlarged breasts in men, but do this under the guidance of a doctor.
+• Next, stop taking any medicines that could worsen the condition of enlarged breasts in men, but do this under the guidance of a surgeon.

 Gynecomastia Surgery Postoperative Course and Outcomes